EPCCed/20220421_GROMACS_introduction/_episodes/02-preparing-coordinate-file.md

 The #include statemate includes the amber03 forcefield that we selected when running pdb2gmx.

 The [ moleculetype ] gives the molecule name and the number of exclusions.
+The number of exclusions is the number of bonds away for which non-bonded interactions between pairs of atoms are excluded.
 The [ atoms ] directive lists the atoms in the molecule, grouped by the different residues.
 The meaning of the columns are as follows: